Vika1990Z/Vika1990Z.github.io/ventus/content/identity-management/groups.md

 5. [Delete Group](#delete-group)

 ## Groups page
 >**NOTE:** Using Groups in Cloud Console you can add additional Users to the Project.

-To get to the *Group page* you need to select the **Groups** from the *side-bar menu*.
+To get to the *Group page* select the **Groups** from the *side-bar menu*.

-This action will redirect you to the *Groups page*, where you can find all created Groups related to the selected Organization with the *Add Group button, Search bar*, and *Actions icon* which opens a list of available management actions for the selected Group:
+On this page you can find all created Groups related to the selected Organization with the *Add Group button, Search bar*, and *Actions icon*, which opens a list of available management actions for the selected Group:
 ![](../../assets/images/groups/1-gr.png?classes=border,shadow)

 **Actions** icon opens the next list of available management actions: